conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

     cleanup.policy: delete
     retention.ms: '60000'
 ````

-This object will fail the validation due to a new incorrect definition of `insync.replicas`
+This object will fail the validation due to a new incorrect definition of `insync.replicas`:

 ````yaml
 ---
 apiVersion: kafka/v2